wizerd101/AppStudio/Ghost/doc/readme.md

 -Finally, there must also be a way to immediately start a new game or change the player’s names.

 #Sketches#
-The sketches can be found in the doc folder
+The sketches can also be found in the img folder

 ![Start screen](img/start.jpg)
 ![Game play](img/game.jpg)